Mathematics 222 : Calculus II

 Reading Quizzes

-You are responsible for reading the handouts before they are discussed in class.
+You are responsible for reading the worksheets before they are discussed in class.
 The schedule and links are given below.
-Occasionally - as I see it necessary - we will have short (five minute) reading quizzes to check that the reading is being done.
+Occasionally - as I see it necessary - we will have short (two minute) reading quizzes to check that the reading is being done.
 As the class shows this is not necessary, they will become less frequent.
 Most will not be announced.
-If there are no questions from the handout, there will definitely be a reading quiz.
+If there are no questions from the worksheet, there will definitely be a reading quiz.
 The reading quizzes may be as straight forward as - "Write enough to convince me you did the reading."
 There will be no makeup reading quizzes.

 Content Quizzes